sc4ryb3ar/android/README.md

 - Use hardware menu button to open the menu
 - Image upload from Gallery
 - Image upload taken by Camera
+- Fine tune Notification Settings
+- Use Vanilla version to hide what App you use

 ### Requirements